 The confidentiality and protection of privacy of personal and medical information is of the utmost importance.
-While this practice supports the sharing of relevant medical information with insurers and employers in some circumstances , this can only be done with the informed written consent of the individual involved.
+While this practice supports the sharing of relevant medical information with other parties in some circumstances , this can only be done with the informed written consent of the individual involved.

-The preference of the practice is to provide a confidential report to a requesting employer or insurer addressing specific queries about a patient’s medical history or clinical findings, where there is a valid reason for providing that information.
+Where this practice holds treatment records the preference is to provide a confidential report to a requesting lawyer, employer or insurer addressing specific queries about a patient’s medical history or clinical findings, where there is a valid reason for providing that information.
 Such a report request should be accompanied by a request-specific consent signed by the patient that demonstrates that they understand the reasons and agree to provision of the report.
 The cost of the report will be borne by the requesting party, based on the amount of professional time involved in preparation of the report.

 This practice will not normally agree to provide full copies of clinical files relating to patient treatment held at this practice to a lawyer, insurer or employer, unless required by a formal legal process.
 The practice will formally object to release of confidential information if the patient does not provide their consent and there is concern about potential harm from that release.